VenturaNotes/Knowledge/- Topics/computer graphics.md

 aster images can be viewed and changed using commercial raster (or bitmap) editors, such as Adobe PhotoShop or Corel Paint Shop Pro.
 Programs of their type allow images to be viewed and changed in a number of ways.
 They can be resized or distorted, parts can be cut and replaced by sections of other pictures, and various special effects can be applied (e.g. blurring, pixellating, bas relief).
-General properties such as brightness and contrast can be adjusted and selective colour changes can be made.
+General properties such as brightness and contrast can be adjusted and selective color changes can be made.
 Most raster editors also include simple drawing and painting features involving a selection of pens, brushes, and sprays.
 In general, however, such programs are used for editing existing pictures rather than creating new ones.
 Photoshop, for example, is routinely used to retouch the photographs reproduced in newspapers and magazines.